-11.5.
-Engagements are allocated to (an) internal auditor(s) with the appropriate skills, experience and competence.
+- consistency of operations or programs with established objectives and goals, and effective performance - effectiveness and efficiency of governance, operations, and employment of resources - compliance with significant policies, plans, procedures, laws, and regulations - design, reliability and integrity of management and financial information processes, including the means to identify, measure, classify, and report such information - safeguarding of assets - 10.3.
+SIAS is well placed to provide advice and support on emerging risks and controls and will, if requested, deliver consulting and advisory services, or evaluate specific operations. - 10.4.
+SIAS is responsible for reporting to the Audit Committee and senior management, significant risk exposures, control and governance issues and other matters that emerge from an engagement. - 10.5.
+Engagements are allocated to (an) internal auditor(s) with the appropriate skills, experience, and competence.
 The auditor is then responsible for carrying out the work in accordance with the SIAS Operating Procedures Manual, and must consider the relevant elements of internal control, the needs and expectations of clients, the extent of work required to meet the engagement's objectives, its cost effectiveness, and the probability of significant error or non-compliance.

-12. Role in Anti-Fraud
+11. Role in Anti-Fraud

+- 11.1.
+The SIAS work programme, designed in consultation with Senior Management, the Audit Committee seeks to provide assurance on how the council manages the fraud risks to which it is exposed. - 11.2.
+SIAS must have sufficient knowledge to evaluate the risk of fraud and the way it is managed by the Council but are not expected to have the expertise of a person or team whose primary responsibility is detecting and investigating fraud. - 11.3.
+SIAS will exercise due professional care by considering the probability of significant errors, fraud, or non-compliance when developing audit scopes and objectives. - 11.4.
+The Head of Assurance should be notified of all suspected or detected fraud, corruption, or impropriety so that the impact upon control arrangements can be evaluated.

+12. Internal Audit Plan

 - 12.1.
-The SIAS work programme, designed in consultation with Senior Management and the Audit Committee, seeks to help deter fraud and corruption. - 12.2.
-SIAS shares information with relevant partners to increase the likelihood of detecting fraudulent activity and reducing the risk of fraud to all. - 12.3.
-The Head of Assurance should be notified of all suspected or detected fraud, corruption or impropriety so that the impact upon control arrangements can be evaluated.

-13. Internal Audit Plan

-- 13.1.
-Following discussion with appropriate senior management, the Head of Assurance will submit a risk-based plan to the Audit Committee for review and approval.
+Following discussion with appropriate senior management, the SIAS Client Audit Manager will submit a risk-based plan to the Audit Committee for review and approval.
 This will occur at least annually.
-The plan sets out the engagements agreed and demonstrates the priorities of both SIAS (the need to produce an annual internal audit opinion) and those of the organisation.
-Also included will be any relevant declarations of interest. - 13.2.
-The plan will be accompanied by details of the risk assessment approach used and will make reference to the organisation's assurance framework.
-Also shown will be the timing of an engagement, its budget in days, details of any contingency for new or changed risks, time for planning and reporting and a contribution to the development of SIAS. - 13.3.
-The plan will be subject to regular review in year and may be modified in response to changes in the organisation's business, risks, operations, programmes, systems and controls.
+The plan sets out the engagements agreed by Operational Directorate Boards and subsequently the Section 151 Officer and Chief Executive and demonstrates the priorities of both SIAS (the need to produce an annual internal audit opinion) and those of the organisation.
+Also included will be any relevant declarations of interest. - 12.2.
+The plan will be accompanied by details of the risk assessment approach used and will take into account the organisation's assurance framework.
+Also shown will be the timing of an engagement, its budget in days, details of any contingency for new or changed risks, time for planning and reporting and a contribution to the development of SIAS. - 12.3.
+The plan will be subject to regular review in year and may be modified in response to changes in the organisation's business, risks, operations, programmes, systems, and controls.
 All significant changes to the approved internal audit plan will be communicated in the quarterly update reports.

-14. Reporting and Monitoring
+13. Reporting and Monitoring